OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/sust.md

 ---
 title: sust
-description: This page provides information on how to get sustainability metrics for a stock, using the OpenBB platform which relies on Yahoo Finance.
+description: "This page provides information on how to get sustainability metrics for" a stock, using the OpenBB platform which relies on Yahoo Finance.
 It includes necessary parameters and return values.
 keywords: